Exploring the Spiritual Truth of Toxic Masculinity/Femininity

 If you own your sexual energy and desires this will transform within the male community and help everyone connect to their own masculine energy.

-I have chosen to speak up about this term ‘toxic masculinity’ and the #metoo movement.
+I have chosen to speak up about the term ‘toxic masculinity’ and the #metoo movement.
 Because I think it’s important to understand each other wholly, not from only an aggressive and defensive standpoint, but from an honest and open discussion.

 Let’s focus on listening to the boy’s emotions and needs and educate them to grow into emotionally stable males.